hyperledger-labs/splice/docs/src/app_dev/building/backend.rst

 -----------------------

 - Write integration tests via the APIs also used by your frontend.
-If possible (due to same/compatible langauage), share client library with frontend.
+If possible (due to same/compatible language), share client library with frontend.
 - Run most tests against locally started CN network.
 Keep networking running through all tests and isolate tests by allocating different users/parties.